Physical Environment and Safety Figures

 SOURCE: Environmental Protection Agency, Office of Air and Radiation, Air Quality System.

 NOTE: Cotinine levels are reported for nonsmoking children only.
 "Any detectable cotinine" indicates blood cotinine levels at or above 0.05 nanograms per milliliter (ng/mL), the level of cotinine that could be detected in blood in 1988–1994.
-The average (geometric mean) blood cotinine level in children living in homes in which someone smoked was 1.0 ng/mL in 1988–1994.
+The average (geometric mean) blood cotinine level in children living in homes in which someone smoked was 1.0 ng/mL in 1988–1994.61 The National Health and Nutrition Examination Survey (NHANES) program suspended field operations in March 2020 due to the COVID-19 pandemic.
+As a result, data collection for the 2019–2020 cycle was not completed.
+Therefore, data collected from 2019 to March 2020 were combined with data from the 2017–2018 cycle to create a 2017–March 2020 pre-pandemic file.
+This file covers 3.2 years of data collection.
+For more information, see: https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/overviewbrief.aspx?Cycle=2017-2020.

 SOURCE: National Center for Health Statistics, National Health and Nutrition Examination Survey.

-Figure PHY2.B: Percentage of children ages 4–11 with any detectable blood cotinine level by race and Hispanic origin and poverty status, 2017–2018
+Indicator PHY2.B: Percentage of children ages 4–11 with any detectable blood cotinine level by race and Hispanic origin and poverty status, 2017–March 2020

 NOTE: NH = non-Hispanic origin.
 Cotinine levels are reported for nonsmoking children only.
 "Any detectable blood cotinine" indicates blood cotinine levels at or above 0.05 nanograms per milliliter (ng/mL), the detectable level of cotinine in the blood in 1988–1994.
-Beginning in 2007, the National Health and Nutrition Examination Survey allows the reporting of both total Hispanics and Mexican Americans; however, estimates reported here are for Mexican Americans to be consistent with earlier years.
+Beginning in 2007, NHANES allows the reporting of both total Hispanics and Mexican Americans; however, estimates reported here are for Mexican Americans to be consistent with earlier years.
 Persons of Mexican American origin may be of any race.

 SOURCE: National Center for Health Statistics, National Health and Nutrition Examination Survey.

-Figure PHY3: Percentage of children served by community water systems that did not meet all applicable health-based drinking water standards, 1993–2019
+Indicator PHY3: Percentage of children served by community water systems that did not meet all applicable health-based drinking water standards, 1993–2021

 SOURCE: Environmental Protection Agency, Office of Water, Safe Drinking Water Information System.